Biography of Alexander Fleming

 After leaving the Kilmarnock Academy he went to London to become a shipping Clerk.

 1909: Fleming qualified as a specialist Surgeon at St. Mary’s Hospital, Paddington, London where he was to spend the rest of his career.
 As he was an expert marksman with the College Rifle team he managed to find his way into Sir Almroth Wright’s bacteriological laboratory.
 He became the first person to use anti typhoid vaccines on people.

 1914-18: He served during the First World War as a medical officer in France.

 1922: Fleming discovered Iysozyme whilst trying to find a cure for the common cold, an enzyme present in mucus which kills some bacteria.

 1928: A chance exposure of a culture dish of staphylococci lead to his discovery of penicillin.

 1938: Appointed Professor of Bacteriology at London.

-1943: Alexander Fleming elected a Fellow of the Royal Society of London.
+1943: Fleming is elected a Fellow of the Royal Society of London.

 1945: Oxford pathologists Howard Florey and Ernest Chain, had worked on ways of isolating the volatile penicillin and together with Fleming they shared the Nobel Prize for Physiology or Medicine.